woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geometries.rst

 In addition to a text parameter with a geometry representation, the example above also includes a numeric parameter providing the ``SRID`` of the geometry.

 The following SQL query provides an example of ``WKB`` representation.
-The function ``encode()`` is required to convert the binary output into an ASCII form for printing.
+The function :command:`encode()` is required to convert the binary output into an ASCII form for printing.

 .. note:: Any of the following commands may be typed into the pgAdmin **Query** tool and executed by pressing **F5** or clicking **Execute**.